TheJumpCloud/support/PowerShell/ModuleBanner.md

 #### Banner Old

 ```
-If you receive an error while updating the module please run: Install-Module JumpCloud -force
+IF YOU RECEIVE AN ERROR WHILE UPDATING THE MODULE PLEASE RUN: Install-Module JumpCloud -force
 ```